ADBB in Denmark

 ADBB in Denmark: A national study of implementation, incidence and risk factors for social withdrawal in infants and young children across the country.

-In Center for Early Intervention and Family Studies, we have trained health visitors in the Alarm Distress Baby Scale (ADBB) method since 2015.
-Today, the health visitors in 79 out of the country's 98 municipalities are trained and certified in the ABBB method, and during the spring 2022, as many as 80 municipalities will have implemented ADBB in their home visiting program.
+In the Centre of Excellence in Early Intervention and Family Studies (CIF) , we have trained health visitors in the Alarm Distress Baby Scale (ADBB) method since 2015.
+Today, the health visitors in 82 out of the country's 98 municipalities are trained and certified in the ABBB method, and during the spring 2022, as many as 80 municipalities will have implemented ADBB in their home visiting program.
 This means that for the first time in Denmark under the auspices of the public health home visiting program, we have a universal, largely nationwide tool for a systematic and standardized early detection of children who may show difficulties in their social contact and development.
 This tool makes it possible to implement early help and support for the infants and families who need it.

 This project investigates: